 Being that individual instrument study is often a “long-term” relationship, taking the time to reflect is an important part of the process.

 There are two parts I would encourage you to include in your end-of-term reflection.

-The first is an evaluation/reflection from you (the teacher) to the student.
+The first is an evaluation/progress report from you (the teacher) to the student.
 (Check out this post for more details.)

-The second (and the topic of this post) is an evaluation/reflection from the parents and students facilitated in the form of a questionnaire.
+The second (and the topic of this post) is a survey/questionnaire from parents and students.

-In this post, we’ll cover the type of content/questions you should consider asking, various ways to execute/deliver these questionnaires.
-You’ll also get access to a free download which includes both student and parent questionnaires I’ve used in the past you can use for a spring-board to create your own.
+In this post, we’ll cover the type of content and specific questions you should consider asking and various ways to execute and deliver these questionnaires.
+You’ll also get access to a free download which includes both student and parent questionnaires I’ve used in the past you can use as a starting point to create your own.

-When putting together the content of your questionnaire, keep in mind that this form can facilitate multiple avenues of reflection/feedback including (but not exhaustively limited to):
+When crafting the content of these questionnaires, keep in mind that this form can facilitate multiple avenues of reflection/feedback including (but not exhaustively limited to):

 - Our teaching (and business!)